 Reasoning: Poor Sourcing, State Propaganda

-Launched in 1958, Beijing Review formerly known as the Peking Review is China’s National English weekly news magazine which is headquartered in Beijing.
+Launched in 1958, Beijing Review, formerly known as the Peking Review, is China’s National English weekly news magazine headquartered in Beijing.

 Funded by / Ownership